 Horticulture

-Writtle College is one of the most famous and well-respected centres for horticultural technology and research.
-Postgraduate students from the College are highly regarded throughout this international industry, and often go on to work on major projects affecting the production, storage and supply of food and fuel crops across the globe.
+Writtle University College is one of the most famous and well-respected centres for horticultural technology and research.
+Postgraduate students from the Writtle University College are highly regarded throughout this international industry, and often go on to work on major projects affecting the production, storage and supply of food and fuel crops across the globe.

 Postgraduate study programmes

 Each award can be pursued by research, leading to an MSc, MPhil or PhD, and each can be studied on a full or part-time basis.
 Students considering working towards a PhD should allow a minimum of three years full-time or eight years part-time investigation.
-The Horticulture department will always endeavour to meet the needs of postgraduate students.
+Horticulture staff will always endeavour to meet the needs of postgraduate students.
 For example, provided that suitable arrangements can be guaranteed, it may be possible for students to spend some or almost all of their study period at their own institution or organisation.

 Horticulture research and consultancy